 How legalsuper stores and secures personal information

-Personal information is held by legalsuper’s administrators on their administration systems.
-Administration staff have varying levels of security related to administration functions and the administration system is password protected to prevent, to the extent possible, access by unauthorised personnel.
+Personal information is held by Legal Super, AAS, OnePath and MIML on their computer systems and files.
+Staff of each organisation have varying levels of security related to accessing personal information.
+All computer systems are fire wall and password protected to prevent, to the extent possible, access by unauthorised personnel.

 Any personal information that is held in a written format is held in a secure location in order to minimise, to the extent reasonably possible, the risk of access by unauthorised personnel.